Cumulative Games: Who is the current player?: Two-player Cumulative Subtraction

+\begin{observation} In this section, rules are symmetric if the subtraction map is symmetric, that is, if, for all $x$, $\s(x)_1=\s(x)_2$.
+In this case, we abuse notation and drop the set-index, i.e. we redefine the subtraction map as $\s:\N_0\rightarrow 2^\N$. \end{observation}

-The outcome function of the symmetric zero-sum variation was recently defined in \cite{CLMW}.\footnote{Outcome functions have been defined for other scoring games under various names in the literature, e.g.~\cite{M, H, E, Si, LNS, LNNS}. } It is particularly appealing in its concise one-line definition.
+The outcome function of the symmetric zero-sum variation was recently defined, for fixed rulesets, in \cite{CLMW}.\footnote{Outcome functions have been defined for other scoring games under various names in the literature, e.g.~\cite{M, H, E, Si, LNS, LNNS}.} We can generalize to a {\em heap-size dynamic} variation, without further ado.
+It is particularly appealing in its concise one-line definition.